anbox-cloud/discourse-docs/howto/install-appliance/aws.md

 You can install the Anbox Cloud Appliance on AWS in one of two ways:

 - Install through the AWS Marketplace.
 This is the recommended way, because this method simplifies the installation and deployment process and allows billing to be handled directly through AWS.
 - Install the Anbox Cloud Appliance snap on an AWS machine.
-This method is not recommended, but if you want to do it anyway, see the [Install the Anbox Cloud Appliance on your local machine](https://discourse.ubuntu.com/t/install-appliance/22681) tutorial for instructions on how to install the snap.
+This method is not recommended, but if you want to do it anyway, see the [Install the Anbox Cloud Appliance on a dedicated machine](https://discourse.ubuntu.com/t/install-appliance/22681) tutorial for instructions on how to install the snap.

 The following instructions guide you through all relevant steps to deploy the Anbox Cloud Appliance from the AWS Marketplace.
 For additional information, see the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) about launching an instance.